Body Subject

 Dig deeper with Sebastian →

-Hillman distinguishes the imaginal body — the body as fantasy-bearer and symbolic space — from literal flesh, arguing that psychosomatic disturbance arises when body-fantasy and organic reality diverge.
+Hillman distinguishes the imaginal body — the body as a psychic subject saturated with fantasy — from mere flesh, arguing that the body-subject’s symbolic dimension can overreach and overwhelm its organic substrate.

 Hillman, James, Insearch: Psychology and Religion, 1967supporting